How to Choose a CMMC Consultant

 - On-staff Registered Practitioners (RPs)

-However, you’re likely being bombarded with ads from companies of all sorts offering CMMC compliance services.
+You’re likely being bombarded with ads from companies of all sorts offering CMMC compliance services.
 But what should you be looking for?
-This article details what certifications, experience, and offerings defense contractors should keep in mind when comparing MSPs.
+Dig deeper below to learn what certifications, experience, and offerings defense contractors should keep in mind when comparing consulting partners.

 An Introduction to CMMC and Its Importance for Defense Contractors